openrazer/openrazer/README.md

 Also this is the master branch, devices may appear in the tables below but might not be released in package form yet.
 Check out the stable branch for what _should_ be in the packages.

+The below devices are fully feature supported by OpenRazer which means all available USB controllable functions for that product are made available by the library.

 ## Device Support
 ### Keyboards
 | Device                                        | USB VID:PID |